the-ray-kar/Remote_coppeliasim/README.md

 **Usage**<br/>
-Open the scene (.ttt file) in coppeliaSim which you want to control, you can use the following methods,<br/>
+Open the scene (.ttt file) in coppeliaSim which you want to control, and then you can use the following methods,<br/>
 ```python
 from Remote_coppeliasim.Rvrep import rvrep